 What is radiation therapy used for?

-Radiation therapy is one of the most common treatments for cancer and is used either alone or in combination with other treatments.
-Depending on the type of cancer and where it is located, radiation therapy may be aimed at curing the disease or be used to relieve symptoms.
+Radiation therapy (also called radiotherapy) is one of the most common treatments for cancer and is used either alone or in combination with other treatments.
+Depending on the type of cancer and where it is located, radiation therapy may be aimed at curing the disease or be used to relieve or prevent symptoms.
 Occasionally, radiation therapy is used to treat non-malignant tumours and conditions.

 How long is a course of treatment?

-The length of a course of radiation therapy depends on a variety of factors including the type of cancer, the aims of the treatment and the area being treated and can vary from a single treatment to many weeks of daily treatments (usually 4 or 5 per week).
+The length of a course of radiation therapy depends on a variety of factors including the type of cancer, the aims of the treatment and the area being treated.
+The number of treatments can vary from a single treatment to many weeks of daily treatments (usually 4 or 5 per week).

 For many patients having brachytherapy which involves the insertion of radioactive ‘seeds’ or sources into a part of the body (e.g. the prostate gland), a night or 2 in hospital is needed for the procedure.